by Rob Stanley

 - activities which were once ‘rest-oriented’ only (lazing on the couch, living schedule-free, drinking alcohol, etc) have the potential to become daily occurrences.

-Before the coronavirus pandemic, we might have used money, status, or feelings of personal satisfaction as motivators of our daily actions.
+Before we found ourselves with time on our hands, we might have used money, status, or feelings of personal satisfaction as motivators of our daily actions.

 Now we might find our lives completely upended, and we could be living without our typical motivators for the first time in our adult lives.
-Gone are nights out at the pub with friends, date nights, and trips to the gym for our favourite classes.
+We are broke, and we don’t want to go round the pub and let everyone feel sorry for us.

 - our dopamine production (the neural flow associated with setting goals and achieving them) gets thrown out of whack